Akhil-Maddineni23/PApp-Demo/README.md

 7. Recevier cannot delete the received notes.
 8. If a owner of the note deleted the note and if it shared to other users then it also gets deleted from the receivers end.

-# Frameworks Used :
+## Frameworks Used :
--> Frontend - React Js , HTML , CSS
+*Frontend - React Js , HTML , CSS
--> Backend - Nodejs , Expressjs
+*Backend - Nodejs , Expressjs
 -> Database - MongoDB
 -> Database Querying - Mongoose

-# Features Used :
+## Features Used :
 -> used cookies to authorize the user.
 -> used session storage to store the data related to logined user.
 -> used cookies to share the password between users.